 At Eddins Counseling Group in Houston, Texas, our depression counselors can help you do away with feelings of shame or purposelessness and, instead, to develop self-worth, self-compassion, and self-confidence.
 In cognitive behavioral therapy sessions, your therapist will help you identify thinking and behavioral skills proven to reduce depression.
 Your therapist may also help you identify negative beliefs about yourself, your world or your future that are contributing to your feelings of depressed mood.
 Often beliefs we have about ourselves or our lives impact how we feel.
-Your therapist will help you create a new way of relating to and understanding yourself.
+Counseling for depression will help you create a new way of relating to and understanding yourself.

 In therapy sessions, your therapist can also help you uncover thoughts and feelings that could be contributing to your unhappiness.
 You might be blocking emotions that need to be released or let go.
 Once you have identified blockages, your therapist can help you develop healthy ways to release the negative thoughts and feelings that are weighing you down.

 We Have a Comprehensive Approach to Depression Treatment

 We believe in the importance of treating the whole person and may incorporate multiple types of therapy in your treatment plan.
 Your counselor will look at every aspect of your life to help you work through depression with your mind, body, emotions, and spirit.
 Sometimes, a trip to the doctor can help you discover a hormonal imbalance, physical symptoms, or an illness that might be contributing to your lack of motivation.
 We will also look at your lifestyle and examine the external resources you have at your disposal.

 There may also be new solutions to the problems or issues you are facing in your life.
 We can help you assess what is working and what isn’t working and find a new way.
 Learning to set healthy boundaries in relationships and home and work can have a big impact in reducing symptoms of depression.
-Since we are trained in multiple areas including career and relationship counseling, we can help you create a plan to improve your life situation.
+Since we are trained in multiple therapy types including career and relationship counseling, we can help you create a plan to improve your life situation.
 Overcoming depression is often a comprehensive treatment approach.